vhoangTS/bwb/README.md

 For example it would me much easier and more straight forward to extract further information (i.e. website name, description) on search results.
 However it requires [API key](https://cloud.google.com/docs/authentication/api-keys).

-### Search: Event handler
+### TODO:
+- Store previous search results -> directly response if search has been done before, this reduces wait time when there is a search request,
-Currently there are no even handler for the search module.
-This should be looked into in future steps.
+- Search engine event handler: Currently there are no handler for the search module as it does not catch any potential issues.
+- Sign-in, Search page instead of sending payload?

 ### Implementiere eine Authentifizierungs-/Autorisierungsmechanismus?
 As I have very limited knowledge in this topic, I just pretty much "winging it" with an assumption that the request body contain username/password and it is checked against a dummy user credentials database in order to identify: 1. if the user has access and 2. which access level?
 Based on this, the JSON reponse is different per each case.